kazecoder/autotyper/README.md

-# autotyper
+# Autotyper
-Autotyper add made with ruby and tk
+Autotyper add made with ruby
+tk module used for gui

+dependencies : tk,win32ole